The Relational Origins of Rules in Online Communities: Findings

-Subreddit and Fandom wiki leaders did not mention copying other communities rules to signal legitimacy in the way that Fediverse leaders did.
-That said, some Fandom Wiki leaders like FA3 sought out rules from ``other big wikis'' to see how others addressed similar issues and used their rules as starting points.
-Subreddit leaders like R4 and R5 mentioned copying guidelines from the ``Reddiquette,'' which is an informal set of behavioral guidelines written by other Reddit leaders similar to the FFMC.
+Subreddit and Fandom wiki leaders did not mention copying other communities' rules purely to signal legitimacy in the way that Fediverse leaders did.
+That said, some Fandom wiki leaders like FA3 sought out rules from ``other big wikis'' to see how others addressed similar issues and used their rules as starting points.
+Subreddit leaders like R4 and R5 mentioned copying guidelines from the ``Reddiquette,'' which, like the FFMC, is an informal set of behavioral guidelines written by other Reddit leaders.